irinageorge/irinageorge/README.md

 #

-I'm no stranger to Firebase, Rowy, and tools like Postman and Insomnia for testing and development workflows.
 Building intuitive, responsive front-end applications is where I thrive, and each new project fuels my passion for development.

-Currently, I work at IBM, but I never stop learning—I'm taking additional courses to expand my knowledge and stay on the cutting edge of web technologies.
+I never stop learning—I'm taking additional courses ouside my regular job to expand my knowledge and stay on the cutting edge of web technologies.

 Let's build something amazing together! 🌟